Everything you need to know about the 7th Annual Meeting of the European CME Forum is here.

 Lunch will be spent with a selection of learners to mull over what they see as being important in CME.

-The meeting will conclude with the now traditional "CME Unsession" to ensure that no-one leaves the room with any questions left ringing in their heads.
+Lawrence Sherman will host the final discussion session to ensure that no-one either in the room, or the followers in the Twittersphere, leaves the meeting with any questions left ringing in their heads.

 The meeting will close at 16.30 on Friday 14 November.

-You will notice that none of the sessions described are in the domain of any one group or discipline.
 We know from feedback that we have received that some of the greatest lessons have come about from truly cross-disciplinary engagement on the podium.
-Therefore to enhance this we are introducing a "Call for Abstracts" for delegates to be able to present their ideas and engage with the faculty.
-Abstracts are invited to be submitted in the following themes:
+Therefore to enhance this we are introducing a “Call for Proposals” for delegates to be able to present their ideas and join the faculty.
+Proposals are invited to be submitted in the following themes:

 CME quality and compliance challenge